CDCgov/Rnssp-shiny-apps/scenario_detection/src/docs/ScenarioDetection_docs.md

 1. **Data Retrieval**: The app retrieves emergency department visit records from the NSSP-ESSENCE API.
 2. **Data Transformation**: Categories such as age groups, regions, and diagnostic codes are processed and transformed for consistency and analysis.
 3. **p-value/Percentile Computation**: Alerts are computed for each region and demographic based on statistical analysis:
-   - **Parametric**: Z-scores and p-values are calculated assuming a Gaussian distribution.
+   - **Parametric**: p-values are calculated assuming a Gaussian distribution.
-   - **Non-parametric**: Percentiles are computed to assess the relative count of events.
+   - **Non-parametric**: Percentiles are computed to assess the relative count/percent of events.

 ---